MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 <em> "Individual Statistical Details" folder: A collection of simpler queries about the data.</em>

 # SQL - Installation and Importing:
-*These instructions are for Windows OS and only intended to be applied after the data is cleaned in Excel.
-Follow Excel guide until the formulas section then use all 12 cleaned CSV files in SQL*
+*These instructions are for the Windows OS and are only intended to be applied after the data is cleaned in Excel.
+Follow the Excel guide until the formulas section, then use all 12 cleaned CSV files in SQL*

 <strong>Note:</strong> Only Tableau Desktop aka the paid version can utilize .sql files to create charts.